ebryerwork/icds_docs/docs/software/loading-packages/r.md

----
-title: Using R on Roar Collab
----
+# Managing R Libraries

 R is a free software environment for statistical computing and graphics.
+Many commonly used libraries have been preloaded on Roar Collab and can be used with the `library()` command.

-#### R Versions
+## R Versions

 R users should make sure that the version of R remains consistent.
 Several R versions are available, and when a package is installed in one version, it is not always accessible when operating in another version.
 Always check the R version and remain consistent!
-R modules can be loaded from the central software stack, and R can also be installed by users in a variety of ways within their userspace or group spaces.

-#### Install R Packages
+## Installing R Packages

 R packages can be installed from within the R console with the following command: